Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Permuted MNIST

 \subsection{Permuted MNIST Hessian Spectrum}

 We use the best hyperparameters in \Cref{table:permuted_mnist_all} and rerun it with 5 seeds to plot the hessian spectrum during our training.
 We calculate the approximated hessian matrix every fixed number of tasks (compute-hessian-interval in \Cref{tab:pmnist_hyperparams}).
 The corresponding performance is shown in \Cref{fig:performance} and Hessian spectrum of seed 2025 is shown in \Cref{fig:permuted_mnist_hessian}, where the orange curve corresponds to the Hessian spectrum on the test set and the blue curve corresponds to the training set.
-Since plotting all tasks is impractical, we present only a subset of representative tasks.
+Since plotting all tasks is impractical, we present only a subset of representative tasks for BP, L2, ER, CBP, L2-ER.

 Comparing \Cref{fig:performance} with \Cref{fig:permuted_mnist_hessian}, we observe that algorithms which eventually lose plasticity exhibit a sparse Hessian spectrum.
 In contrast, algorithms that maintain plasticity preserve a rich and dense spectrum, proving our claim that spectral collapse is strongly correlated with the loss of plasticity.
 Furthermore, even subtle reductions in plasticity are reflected in the spectrum: for instance, $L2$ shows a slight decline of about 1\% in accuracy over training.
 This small change is captured by the eigenspectrum, as shown in \Cref{fig:permuted_mnist_hessian}, where the range of eigenvalues for $L2$ is narrower than that of the other two algorithms that preserve plasticity.